STS Special Topics Courses

 various Restricted Technical Elective categories.
 Below are the courses offered for

-the Fall 2025 semester.
+the Spring 2026 semester.
 Generally, STS 330 is a required pre-requisite for the courses,

-however you are also eligible to enroll if you will be taking STS 330 in Fall 2025
+however you are also eligible to enroll if you will be taking STS 330 in Spring 2026

 semester.
 If you encounter an error when registering, please contact Kathy in STS